 Having established that the neuroevolution framework can identify protocols similar to those obtained by other methods, we now consider self-assembly in a model of active particles with interactions.
 The model is that of Ref.
-[23] with pairwise nearest-neighbor interactions added, and is summarized in Fig. 3.
+[28] with pairwise nearest-neighbor interactions added, and is summarized in Fig. 4.
 On a square lattice of size $N = 50^2$ with periodic boundaries we consider M = 750 particles, a packing fraction of 0.3.
 Particles may not overlap.
 Each particle bears an orientation vector (shown white in the figure) that points toward one of the 4 neighboring sites, and rotates right or left with rate D = 0.1.
-Isolated particles move forward (in the direction of the orientation vector) with rate v{\pm} , and in each of the other 3 directions with rate $v_0 = 1$.
-For these parameters the Péclet number, the dimensionless number quantifying the relative scale of self-propulsion and diffusion, is $Pe = (v+ - v_0)/(2D) = 5(v+ - 1)$.
+Isolated particles move forward (in the direction of the orientation vector) with rate v+ , and in each of the other 3 directions with rate $v_0 = 1$.
+For these parameters the Péclet number, the dimensionless number quantifying the relative scale of self-propulsion and diffusion, is Pe = $(v+ - v_0)/(2D) = 5(v+ - 1)$.
 Two nearest-neighbor particles possess an interaction energy $-\epsilon$, where $\epsilon > 0$ indicates an attraction and $\epsilon < 0$ a repulsion.
 Interactions modify the rates for motion via a multiplicative term min $(1, e^{-\Delta E})$, ΔE being the energy change for the move.
-This model can self-assemble via motility-induced phase separation [24], for sufficiently large Pe, or via conventional phase separation, for sufficiently large ε .
+This model can self-assemble via motility-induced phase separation [29], for sufficiently large Pe, or via conventional phase separation, for sufficiently large ε .
 Our goal is to determine which combinations of these mechanisms are required to promote low-dissipation assembly.

-The system advances via a continuous-time Monte Carlo algorithm.
-If r_i is the rate for process i then at each step of the algorithm the process i is chosen with probability $r_i / \sum_i r_i$, the sum running over all possible processes.
+The system advances via a continuous-time Monte Carlo algorithm (also known as kinetic Monte Carlo or the Gillespie algorithm).
+If r_i is the rate for process i then at each step of the algorithm the process i is chosen with probability $r_i/\sum_i r_i$, the sum running over all possible processes.
 There are 6M possible processes (translations or rotations of each particle in the simulation box), with the rate for translations that result in an overlap being zero.
-Upon enacting the chosen process, time is advanced by an amount $-\ln \eta / \sum_i r_i$, where η is a random number uniformly distributed on (0, 1].
-Simulations are run for time t_0 , which we varied from of order 100 to of order
+Upon enacting the chosen process, time is advanced by an amount $-\ln \eta/\sum_i r_i$, where η is a random number uniformly distributed on (0,1].
+Simulations are run for time t_0 , which we varied from of order 100 to of order 10^5 ; for the chosen parameters, the characteristic time taken for an isolated particle to diffuse its own length is 1